Experience the Grand Canyon Skywalk

 The Grand Canyon Skywalk is open seven days a week from 9:00am - 5:00 pm, with extended hours in the summer months.
 Admission fees vary depending on whether you purchase tickets in advance or on the day of your visit.
 The Grand Canyon Skywalk is a popular attraction and can be quite busy, especially during peak hours.
 It is recommended that you arrive early to avoid the crowds.

 Visitors should also note that there are restrictions on the type of items that can be taken onto the Grand Canyon Skywalk.
-No personal items, including bags, photos, food and beverages, are allowed.
+No personal items, including bags, cellphones, cameras, food, or beverages, are allowed.
 Lockers are provided for personal items before stepping out onto the Skywalk glass.
 In addition, visitors are required to wear special shoe covers before entering the Skywalk, in order to protect the glass from damage and keep it safe for future visitors.

 The Hualapai people have inhabited the Grand Canyon West and Peach Springs, AZ area for centuries.
 The Hualapai tribe, a sovereign Indian nation federally recognized since 1883, holds the Grand Canyon and the Colorado River sacred.
 Tribal members share their culture, tribal heritage, and traditions at the Grand Canyon West self-guided Native American village tour located at Eagle Point.
 This location also contains a fantastic gift shop.
 When visiting the Skywalk, it is important to remember that you are wandering ancient lands, and must respect the peaceful nature belonging to these friendly people.

 Getting to the Grand Canyon West Rim Skywalk